-If ingrown toenails have been a recurring problem on the same toe—or if you just want to rid of the problem for good—we can also remove a portion of the nail matrix using a chemical treatment, which will prevent the ingrown edge of the toenail from growing back.
+If ingrown toenails have been a recurring problem on the same toe—or if you just want to get rid of the problem for good—removal of the nail matrix using a chemical treatment will prevent the ingrown edge of the toenail from growing back.
 This method has a very high success rate, good cosmetic results and is very safe even for young children, making it a great option.

-Two other great benefits of dealing with an ingrown toenail surgically are that first, the pain relief begins immediately, and second, most people are able to go back to their normal everyday activities the very next day after a procedure.
+Two other great benefits of using surgical treatments to deal with an ingrown nail are that first, the pain relief begins immediately, and second, most people are able to go back to their normal everyday activities the very next day after a procedure.
 Unlike more extensive foot surgeries, you shouldn’t have to take much time off from work or have to avoid weight-bearing activity.

 We know you want to be able to work, run, hike, and play without pain.
 If an ingrown toenail is keeping you from the things you love—or making them difficult to enjoy without pain—please give us a call.
-You can request an appointment online, or call (208) 731-6321 to schedule your appointment.
+Check out other common skin and nail care conditions.